 No one wants to imagine that someone they care about is hurting another person.
 If there is one thing that we’ve learned from the #MeToo movement and from our work with survivors, it’s that abuse, coercion, and control are incredibly common and that people who cause harm can be the same people we love and care about.
 This can be hard to reconcile, but what we’ve learned is that people are not just one thing.

-Looking for tangible things to say to someone who is harming their partner?
+Looking for other tangible things to say to someone who is harming their partner?
 We created these conversation cards to help you talk with a person in your life who is struggling in their relationship, who isn’t their best self, and who has the will to change.

 Feeling uneasy about reaching out to someone who has hurt someone else?
 Ask yourself: How would you want to be treated if you caused harm?
 You can use the same advice we gave earlier on supporting someone in an abusive relationship: ask a question, listen up, and stay connected.
 Many of these strategies are also helpful for conversations with someone who has caused harm.